zhijie-li/DM4dump/README.md

 Compress::Zlib

-The Zlib is only for PNG generation.
+The Zlib is needed only for PNG generation.
 If dumping the header information is the only goal, delete the two functions related to save PNG at the end.

 ## Syntax